-Our dissertation resources page highlights useful resources for dissertation students including guides on how to manage research data (including templates for consent) and planning a dissertation project using survey data.

-Undergraduate students using data from the UK Data Service can also enter our Dissertation Award.
+- Our students resources pages provide information and resources to help students access and manage data. - We have resources for dissertation students with guides on how to manage research data (including templates for consent) and planning a dissertation project using survey data. - Undergraduate students using data from the UK Data Service can also enter our Dissertation Award.